| System |

-I am now authorized to assure participants in the Thawte Freemail and CAcert.org systems.
+I am authorized to assure participants in the CAcert.org system.
 I also vet and sign OpenPGP (PGP, GnuPG) keys.
-(See the information security page for more information on these systems.)
-If you're seeking an assurance or signature, read on.
+If you’re seeking an assurance or signature, read on.

 Please e-mail me to establish contact.
-I work in Indianapolis and live at its edge; if you can't make an appointment to be here in person, please seek a different assurer.
+I live and work just north of Indianapolis; if you can’t make an appointment to be here in person, please seek a different assurer.

 It's unlikely that I can make appointments without at least overnight notice.